cheyocrafter/essentialist/1_The_Physical/Guess_Point_Level_1_Stateless/2_Arrange_Act_Assert/2_1_Password_Validator/README.md

 > Contains at least one upper case letter
 > Return an object containing a boolean result and an errors key that — when provided with an invalid password — contains an error message or type for all errors in occurrence.
 There can be multiple errors at a single time.

+## Requirements
+### Concerns
+- Password Validation
+- Error Message Generation

+### Password Validation Requirements
+1. password validator tests should be implemented using the Arrange-Action-Assert testing methodology
+2. Should be a class
+3. password should have a length between 5 and 15 characters
+4. password should contain at least 1 digit
+5. password should contain at least one uppercase letter
+6. password validator should return a boolean result and an array of error when provided with an invalid password (there can be multiple errors at a single time)

 ## Getting started

 To set up the project, run the following command: